easystats/report/README.md

     # 0.89, 95% CI [0.76, 1.01], t(146) = 13.93, p < .001; Std. beta = 1.89, 95% CI
     # [1.63, 2.16])
     #
     # Standardized parameters were obtained by fitting the model on a standardized
     # version of the dataset.
 95% Confidence Intervals (CIs) and p-values were
-    # computed using
+    # computed using a Wald t-distribution approximation.

 ### Bayesian Models